-Certain types of gloves for stroke patients can prevent contractures and even restore fine motor skills.
+Certain types of gloves for stroke patients can prevent contractures and even improve fine motor skills.

 Depending on your level of disability, some gloves will work better than others.
 For example, patients with clenched fists after stroke will require a different type of glove than those who still retain some hand function.